Flowsik: Early life and education

 Flowsik was born in the borough of Queens, New York City, on April 5, 1985.
 He was interested in music from a young age, and played both the trumpet and baritone horn while growing up.
-He graduated from Queens College with a degree in English literature in 2008.
+He graduated from Benjamin N. Cardozo High School and went on to graduate from Queens College with a degree in English literature in 2008.

 Career

 2015–present: Solo work

 In 2016, he competed on Show Me the Money 5, but was eliminated in the final round.

 In November 2017, he collaborated with Teri Miko and Varien on "Wrath of God" on a Spinnin' Records single.
 In 2018, Flowsik released "All I Need" and "젖어's (Wet)" which are part of a collaboration series with Jessi.